List of Philippine Senate committees

 This is a list of Philippine congressional committees (standing committees and special committees) that are currently operating in the Senate of the Philippines, the upper house of the Philippine Congress.

-The composition of Senate committees is outlined in Rule X of the Rules of the Senate.
+The composition of Senate committees is outlined in Rule X of the rules of the Senate.

+There were 41 standing committees and 18 congressional oversight, ad hoc, and special committees in Senate during the 19th Congress.
+Chairpersons of 31 standing committees in the 20th Congress were elected on July 29, 2025.

+According to the rules of the Senate, the president pro tempore, the majority floor leader, and the minority floor leader are ex officio members of all standing committees.
+The Senate President is the Overall Chairman of all Standing Committees.